RealTimeLogic/SharkSSL/README.md

 ## Makefile

 A basic makefile for Linux is included.
 The makefile shows how to build the [SharkSSL command line tools](https://realtimelogic.com/ba/doc/en/C/shark/md_md_Certificate_Management.html#CertificateTools) and most of the examples.
 The command line tools can also be compiled for Windows.
 Note that the examples requiring configuration will not work when compiled without modifications.
 The SMTP-example.c produces a compile error when not configured.

+## SharkSSL IDE

+For FreeRTOS users: check out the super easy to use [SharkSSL IDE](https://realtimelogic.com/downloads/sharkssl/ESP32/) designed for educational purposes.